Gene Okerlund

-Professional career

-Early career
+Early life; radio career

 Eugene Arthur Okerlund was born on December 19, 1942, in Brookings, South Dakota to Arthur and Helen Okerlund.
 He grew up in Sisseton and was raised on an Indian reservation.
 He graduated from Sisseton High School in 1960.
 He was an all-around athlete, participating in basketball, baseball, football and track.

-After studying broadcast journalism at the University of Nebraska, Okerlund landed a job as a disc jockey at KOIL, a popular radio station in Omaha, Nebraska.
-Okerlund later moved to Minneapolis where he worked for WDGY as a radio host under the alias of Gene Leader.
+After studying broadcast journalism at the University of Nebraska, Okerlund landed a job as a disc jockey at KOIL, a radio station in Omaha, Nebraska.
+During the late 1960s, Okerlund frequently relocated across the country for various disc jockey positions in radio markets such as Flint, Michigan and Winston-Salem, North Carolina.
+By 1967, Okerlund settled in Minneapolis, Minnesota where he worked for WDGY as a radio host under the alias of "Gene Leader".
 He later left that position to become Program Director at KDWB.

-Okerlund also worked in Minneapolis for a local television station in the front office.
+Okerlund also worked in Golden Valley, Minnesota for WTCN-TV, a local television station, where he sold advertising in the station's sales department.
+Later, Okerlund became a business partner in a Minneapolis-based advertising firm, Cohen Okerlund Smith Advertising.

 Okerlund played with the Harold Johnson Orchestra and fronted the band Gene Carroll and the Shades.
 The band released "Is It Ever Gonna Happen" on the album In This Corner, on Norton Records in 1962.

+Professional wrestling career

-American Wrestling Association (1970–1984)
+American Wrestling Association (1970–1983)

-Okerlund left the radio industry for a position at the American Wrestling Association (AWA) in 1970, where he occasionally filled in for ailing ring announcer and interviewer Marty O'Neill, eventually becoming O'Neill's permanent replacement by the end of the decade.
+In 1970, Okerlund left the radio industry for a position at the American Wrestling Association (AWA), where he occasionally filled in for ailing ring announcer and interviewer Marty O'Neill, eventually becoming O'Neill's permanent replacement by the end of the decade.
 While there, Jesse "The Body" Ventura gave him the moniker "Mean Gene".
 According to Ventura, "In an interview, I laughingly called him 'the Mean Gene Hot Air Machine,' and the 'Mean Gene' stuck, I'm proud that I gave him a nickname that will stick with him forever."
 His first interview was with Nick Bockwinkel and Bobby Heenan, acting terrified when both were jumped from behind.